 How did your English degree help prepare for your career?

 "I loved my English degree.
 The best part was going to seminars and study groups and just talking about books.
 Most of my best essay ideas came from talking to my course friends about books and my favourite parts in them.
 This was really helpful in my marketing role.
 In a nutshell, marketing in publishing is getting paid to talk about books - just in various forms like social media, emails, posters, events and hundreds of other ways.
 It's important in editorial too, for writing book descriptions and pitching books in meetings to the other departments.
 My degree encouraged me to embrace my passion for books and let me ramble on excitedly about the topics that interested me which was the perfect lead into my job.

 "There were other ways my degree helped.
 I've been asked in job interviews what academic background I have for a specific genre, so studying children's literature was a fantastic basis for my publishing career.
 My first internship was in editorial at Mills & Boon and I got that role because I spoke about working on the University of Reading Mills & Boon archives down at the London Road campus.
 The university as a whole was so helpful.
 I got a bursary to do my internship which made up for the fact it was unpaid.
-I did the RED award and Professional Track which added courses like Presentation Skills and Report Writing to my CV and gave me skills I use regularly in my job.
+I did the RED award and School of Literature and Languages career support scheme which added courses like Presentation Skills and Report Writing to my CV and gave me skills I use regularly in my job.
 And I studied abroad, which enabled me to study other modules and books, work with people from all over the world and a great ice breaker at interviews."